vvvm23/vvvm23.github.io/content/posts/2023-05-16-jax-post/index.md

 just `x1 = x1 + 5` anyway.
 It just creates a new array and hence is still immutable.

-Jax functions also only accept array inputs.
-This is contrast to NumPy that will happily accept Python lists.
-Jax chooses to do this to avoid silent degradation in performance by just erroring instead.
+JAX functions also only accept (NumPy or JAX) array inputs.
+This is in contrast to NumPy that will happily accept Python lists.
+JAX chooses to throw an error to avoid silent degradation in performance.

 One final difference is that out of bounds indexing does not raise an error.
-This is because raising an error from code running on an accelerator is difficult, and our goal with "accelerated NumpP" is to use accelerators.
-This is similar to how invalid floating point arithmetic can result in NaN values, rather than simply erroring.
+This is because raising an error from code running on an accelerator is difficult and our goal with "accelerated NumPy" is to use accelerators.
+This is similar to how invalid floating point arithmetic results in NaN values, rather than simply erroring.

-When indexing to retrieve a value, Jax will instead just clamp the index to the bounds of the array:
+When indexing to retrieve a value out of bounds, JAX will instead just clamp the index to the bounds of the array:
 ```python
 x1[0], x1[-1], x1[10000]
 ===
 Out: (Array(0, dtype=int32), Array(6, dtype=int32), Array(6, dtype=int32))
 ```

-When indexing to update a value (such as by using the `.at` attribute) the update is simply ignored:
+When indexing to update a value out of bounds (such as by using the `.at` attribute) the update is simply ignored:
 ```python
 x1 = x1.at[10000].set(999)
 x1